 There is also the Rotowhio Marae where you can go into the meeting house either to have a nosy or watch cultural performances.
 Te Puia offers a number of Experiences that can include the cultural performances, steam hangi meals, night tours of the park etc.

 The Pikirangi Māori Village is set up as an example of what an ancient Māori village would have looked like.
 Can't say I would have liked to live back then, I like my modern-day comforts too much.

 Finally, the Ngā Waru Pū Manawa Gallery showcases visiting exhibitions as well as acknowledges the generations of guides in the valley.

 Whew huh?
-All of this, apart from the add-on Experiences, is included in the entry price to the park, currently NZ$46.00.
-Value for $$?
-I think so.
+All of this, apart from the add-on Experiences, is included in the entry price to the park.

 Rotorua geothermal rocks at Te Puia